-Sometimes, all you need is a Weight Watchers snack to get you through to the next meal.
+This Weight Watchers cookies recipe might be just the thing you need to get you through to the next meal.
 A little hunger can be the downfall of your healthy eating plan.

 The problem with a little hunger for me is that it can turn into me getting hangry and eating something I shouldn't.
 Know what I mean?

 Like when you know you need to eat a little something and you go into the kitchen and there really isn't much that's healthy because you haven't been to the store in a week?
 Yeah, that.

 So then you see that bag of chips your husband bought and you are not going to eat any, but you're hungry and can't find anything else and you're worried that you'll get a headache if you don't eat, so you do.
 Does it sound like I've been there?
 Too many times.

 These delicious little Weight Watchers snacks have amazing flavor and they are only three ingredients for 2 cookies.
 THREE!

 The other really cool thing is that it's very hard to find sugar free cookie recipes without artificial sweeteners.
 Here you go!

 By the way, with just the two main ingredients, these cookies are still good.
 You can add a variety of things depending on what you like.